ProjectLibertyLabs/graph-sdk/docs/examples/java-examples.md

 ## Prerequisites

-Since GraphSDK does not itself interact with the blockchain, for the following examples, we'll make use of a proposed class, `FrequencyService`, that provides an API to Frequency blockchain RPCs and Extrinsics.
+Since GraphSDK does not itself interact with the blockchain, for the following examples, we'll make use of a proposed `frequencyClient`, that provides an API to Frequency blockchain RPCs and Extrinsics.
 The structure/syntax for your own blockchain interface may be somewhat different.

 ## Basic Social Graph Workflow